 Those areas remained important even after the February drop below 13.60-.50 area, which was reversed on the push back above 14.00.
-That said, the 14.00 area remains the more major congestion it is once again trading above at present.
+The 14.00 area remains the more major congestion it has been once again back above since late April.

-Higher resistance remained in the 14.40-.50 area it has now exceeded once again along with the extended resistance at the 14.69 December high.
-Next resistance is not in the historic 15.00 area has been tested, with extended resistance not until the 15.50 area.
+Higher resistance remained in the 14.40-.50 area it has now exceeded as well along with the extended resistance at the 14.69 December high.
+Next resistance is not in the historic 15.00 area recently retested, with extended resistance not until the 15.50 area.